White Papers

 Hiring algorithms are not new.
 These gatekeepers are here to stay.
 What’s needed now is a deeper, collective understanding of how they work - from development to decision-making.

 Hidden Bias in Hiring examines machine-learning algorithms used to screen applicants in the early phases of the hiring funnel.
 We begin with a foundational understanding of hiring algorithms, how they function, how they are trained, and why it matters.
-We then delve into opportunities to improve algorithmic hiring technology.
+We conclude with opportunities to improve algorithmic hiring technology.

 This white paper draws from collaborative academic research leveraging real-world data from an anonymous Fortune 500 company.

 By dissecting the inner workings of the standard model, researchers identified opportunities to improve the algorithmic design, training, and subsequent decision-making.
-Their next phase was developing and testing an inclusive machine-learning algorithm.
+They turned to developing an inclusive machine-learning algorithm.

-Through simulations with data from roughly 89,000 job applications, the inclusive model outperformed the standard model and human recruiters, selecting more diverse and high-quality applicants for interviews.
-The estimated savings, given boosted hiring rates, is more than 2/3 of the total interviewing cost (from $1.1m down to $337,000 for 445 offers).
+Through simulations with roughly 89,000 job applications, the inclusive model outperformed both the standard model and human recruiters, selecting more diverse and high-quality applicants for interviews.
+The estimated savings could cut 2/3 of the total interviewing cost (from $1.1m to $337,000 for 445 offers).

 Inclusive machine-learning algorithms have the potential to transform applicant screening by retaining the cost-efficiency benefits of technology while systematically improving hiring decisions and advancing economic mobility for underrepresented applicants.